matteoramazzotti/microMoves/README.md

 # microMoves
 tools for measuring cell movements in microscopy

 <b>migraPix</b> helps in quantifying migration of cells in wound-healing assays and is especially useful in co-culture condition.
-The

 The tool is a simple javascript-enabled html file that must be saved in the same folder of the images to be analyzed.
 Once started a a web page is opened in the web browser.
 A very simple interface is present at this moment.